jpcampos04/Sprint12_project/README.md

-# 🪙 Gold Recovery Prediction Model
+# :moneybag: Gold Recovery Prediction Model

 ## 🧠 Description
 This project aims to build a predictive model that helps a mining company estimate the amount of gold recovered from gold ore using historical production data.